Scott Hastings (basketball)

-Scott Alan Hastings (born June 3, 1960) is an American former player in the National Basketball Association (NBA).
+Scott Alan Hastings (born June 3, 1960) is an American former professional basketball player in the National Basketball Association (NBA).
+He is currently a sports radio host and commentator for Altitude Sports Radio KKSE 92.5.
 His career spanned from 1982–1993 and he played forward/center for the New York Knicks, Atlanta Hawks, Miami Heat, Detroit Pistons and Denver Nuggets.
 He played college basketball for the Arkansas Razorbacks.

-College
+Early life and college

-Born in Independence, Kansas, Hastings played college basketball at the University of Arkansas from 1978–1982.
-While there, he was initiated into the Lambda Chi Alpha fraternity.
+Hastings was born in Independence, Kansas and attended Independence High School.
+During his senior year (1977–1978), his team won the high school basketball state championship.
+Hastings was named High School Player of the Year by the Topeka Capital Journal.

-While being a heavily recruited athlete Hastings had a choice between the University of Kansas (in his home state) or the University of Arkansas.
-He chose the University of Arkansas.
+Hastings was heavily recruited, including by the University of Kansas (in his home state) and the University of Arkansas.
+He eventually chose Arkansas, and while there, he was initiated into the Lambda Chi Alpha fraternity.
+From 1978 to 1982, he played for the Arkansas Razorbacks men's basketball team coached by Eddie Sutton.
+Hastings was a four-year letterman.
+As a sophomore, junior, and senior, he led his team in scoring and rebounds, and earned All-Southwest Conference honors.

 NBA

-He was selected in the second round (29th overall) by the New York Knicks in the 1982 NBA Draft.
+He was selected in the second round (29th overall) by the New York Knicks in the 1982 NBA draft.
 He was a member of the 1990 Detroit Pistons NBA championship team.

 He holds the NBA record for most games in a row without a steal at 65 straight games.
 This spanned over a 3 year long period from 1989–1992.

 After basketball

-Hastings hosts a daily radio show with Tyler Polumbus, and Josh Dover on Altitude Sports Radio 92.5 FM from 10-2KKSE.
-Previously, he hosted a radio-show with co-hosts Drew Goodman and Sandy Clough on Sportsradio KKFN 104.3 The Fan in Denver, Colorado until 2016.
+Hastings co-hosts a daily radio show in Denver, Colorado with Tyler Polumbus and Darren "DMac" McKee on KKSE 92.5 from noon to 3PM.
+Previously, he co-hosted a radio show with Drew Goodman and Sandy Clough on Sportsradio KKFN 104.3 The Fan until 2016.
 Prior to 2012, Hastings co-hosted shows with Mike Evans and Alfred Williams.
-He also provides television color commentary for the Denver Nuggets on the Altitude Sports and Entertainment cable TV network, working alongside Chris Marlowe and Katie Winge.
+He also provides television color commentary for the Denver Nuggets on the Altitude Sports and Entertainment cable TV network, working alongside Chris Marlowe and Katy Winge.
 He also hosts a golf show on Altitude during the NBA off-season.

 Hastings previously spent 12 years hosting the Sports Zoo with Dave Logan on 850 KOA and served as the Denver Broncos' radio analyst from 1997 to 2004, including the team's appearances in Super Bowl XXXII and Super Bowl XXXIII.